intake/intake/docs/source/catalog.rst

   Markdown.

 - ``driver``: Name of the Intake :term:`Driver` to use with this source.
 Must either already be installed in the current Python environment (i.e. with conda or pip) or loaded in the ``plugin`` section of the file.
-Can be a dimple driver name like "csv" or the full path to the implementation class like "package.module.Class".
+Can be a simple driver name like "csv" or the full path to the implementation class like "package.module.Class".

 - ``args``: Keyword arguments to the init method of the driver.
 Arguments may use template expansion.